Menu

 • Philadelphia Behavior Therapy Association is also approved by the NY State Education Department to offer psychology continuing education

-• This program provides sixteen (16) CE credits, including 3 in ethics and 3 in telehealth applicable to e-passport holders through PSYPACT.
-There is not additional cost, above registration for CE credits for qualified licensed practitioners.
+• This program provides twenty (20) CE credits, including 3 in ethics and 3 in telehealth applicable to e-passport holders through PSYPACT.
+There is no additional cost, above registration fee, for CE credits for qualified licensed practitioners.

 • PBTA is also an authorized provider of CE credits for Professional Counselors, Marriage and Family Therapists, and Clinical Social Workers licensed in the state of Pennsylvania.
 Non-Psychologist Licensees outside of PA & practitioners outside of the USA please confirm eligibility with your specific licensing board.